gotwarlost/mock-spawn/README.md

 #### The runner function

 The runner function accepts a single callback that needs to be called with an exit code and optionally a signal name.
+If you define a `throws` property on the runner object, it will throw that error synchronously to mimic the behavior of `child_process.spawn`.
+It will ignore everything else in this case, and it will not "run" at all.
+**CAVEAT**: The `throws` value *must* be an instanceof `Error`.

 The runner function has access to the following attributes via `this`
 * `this.stdout` - the standard output of the process to which it can write